-Gardens to visit in early springwithout a car
+Gardens to visit in early springacross the UK, without a car

 No need to drive when you visit these beautiful gardens, where winter interest mixes with the colours and scents of early spring.
-Not only can you can get to them all by public transport, but the journey there is beautiful in its own right.
-There are waterfalls and ruined walls, evergreens, winter blossom and bulbs to brighten the greyest days of the year.
+Not only can you get to them all by public transport, but the journey there is beautiful in its own right.
+These gardens have waterfalls and ruined walls, evergreens, winter blossom and bulbs to brighten the greyest days of the year.
 And greenhouses too, where colourful orchids, creepers and leafy palms bring a blast of tropical sunshine to the winter months.

 • Great for: flowers and gardens | historic buildings | parks | scenic bus and train |